TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 Within a view model, there should be an object of type Command or Command\<T\> for each public property in the view model of type ICommand.
-The Command or Command\<T\> constructor requires an Action callback object that\'s called when the ICommand.Execute method is invoked.
+The Command or Command\<T\> constructor requires an Action callback object that's called when the ICommand.Execute method is invoked.
 The CanExecute method is an optional constructor parameter, and is a Func that returns a bool.